 We engage in activities that identify and prove next generation smart technologies.
 The exciting advances will forever change how electricity is produced and consumed.

-Find out how to partner with the ISO on an advanced technology pilot
+Find out how to partner with the ISO on an

 The century-old electric grid is evolving into a modern and sophisticated machine to unlock a greener economy and fight off global warming.
 Coordinating the alignment of environmental and energy goals is critical to developing a cleaner, reliable and more weather-resilient power grid.
 The ISO is collaborating with state and federal agencies, policymakers, stakeholders and end-user groups during this historic transformation to meet the challenges and opportunities ahead.